Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 Getting started with AI on enterprise data can seem overwhelming.
 Between getting familiar with LLMs, how to perform custom prompt engineering, fine-tuning an existing foundation model and how to get a wide range of LLMs deployed/integrated to run multiple tests all while keeping that valuable enterprise data secure.
 Well, a lot of these complexities are being abstracted away for you in Snowflake Cortex AI.

+In this quickstart we will specifically show you how to use Llama 3.1 405B and Llama 3 8B but you can follow the same steps with other LLMs available in Snowflake Cortex AI.

-### What is Snowflake Cortex?
+### What is Snowflake Cortex AI?

-Snowflake Cortex is an intelligent, fully managed service that provides access to industry-leading large language models (LLMs) and chat with your data services..
+[Snowflake Cortex AI](https://www.snowflake.com/en/data-cloud/cortex) is an intelligent, fully managed service that provides access to industry-leading large language models (LLMs) and chat with your data services.
 Cortex AI capabilities include:

 ![Cortex](./assets/cortex.png)